 Dr. Cheryl L. Knott, PhD, FAAHB is a Professor in the Department of Behavioral and Community Health and Co-Director of the Center for Health Behavior Research, in the University of Maryland School of Public Health.
-She is a member of the University of Maryland Greenebaum Comprehensvie Cancer Center and serves as Co-Leader of the Population Science program.
+She is a member of the University of Maryland Greenebaum Comprehensive Cancer Center and serves as Co-Leader of the Population Science program and Associate Director for Community Outreach and Engagement.
 She is founding Director of the Community Health Awareness, Messages, and Prevention research lab.
 Dr. Knott holds a secondary appointment in the Department of Epidemiology and Public Health at the University of Maryland, School of Medicine.
 Her health disparities research involves community-based health communication studies, and the role of culture in health cognitions and behaviors.
 Dr. Knott's research program has generated more than $13 million in extramural support as Principal Investigator, from sources such as the NIH and ACS.
 The program has resulted in more than 100 peer-reviewed publications, most including student co-authors.
 Dr. Knott's research program involves community-engaged translational research in dissemination/implementation science, where she aims to find ways to increase use of evidence-based interventions in cancer control, primarily working through faith-based organizations.
 Her research program also involves the scientific study of religious involvement in health among African Americans, which she uses to inform her intervention research.

 Saint Louis University, Saint Louis, MO Doctorate in Applied/Experimental Psychology, Social Psychology Concentration, 1997-2001